-On this day, May 5, 1981, Bobby Sands died after mounting a historic 66-day hunger strike while imprisoned in Long Kesh, Northern Ireland.
+On this day, May 5, 1981, Bobby Sands passed away after his historic 66-day hunger strike while imprisoned in Long Kesh, Northern Ireland.

 Bobby Sands was born on March 9, 1954, in Rathcoole in North Belfast, a majority loyalist area.
 His family had succeeded in living reasonably peacefully in the area by keeping their own religion under wraps.
 When word spread of the Catholic Sands family, however, intimidation and threats began, forcing the family to move when Sands was just ten years old.